TheStig294/100-more-randomats-pack-2/README.md

 Changed name from "One traitor, One Detective.
 Everyone else is a Jester.
 Detective is stronger."
 Changed jesters to beggars.
 Detective and traitor are now set to 2 credits.\
 Originally made by [Dem](https://steamcommunity.com/sharedfiles/filedetails/?id=1406495040)

-## The detective is acting suspicious...
+## The detective is acting suspicious

 A detective has a 50% chance to secretly be turned into a traitor.\
 \